The vote on whether to grant General Austin a waiver is a vote on whether the waiver will be a real constraint in the future.

-Susan Hennessey is Managing Editor of Lawfare and General Counsel of the Lawfare Institute.
-She is a Brookings Fellow in National Security Law.
+Susan Hennessey was the Executive Editor of Lawfare and General Counsel of the Lawfare Institute.
+She was a Brookings Fellow in National Security Law.
 Prior to joining Brookings, Ms. Hennessey was an attorney in the Office of General Counsel of the National Security Agency.
 She is a graduate of Harvard Law School and the University of California, Los Angeles.

 Subscribe to this Lawfare contributor via RSS.